-While the peak is well observed at the beam energy of 1.1 GeV, its left part is rather poorly determined at 1.4 GeV.
+While the peak is well observed at the beam energy of 1.1 GeV, its left part is rather poorly determined at 1.4 GeV, resulting in much larger systematic uncertainties of the peak parameters.
 The limited acceptance does not allow trailing the whole resonance-like structure at 0.8 and 1.97 GeV: we only get the left part of the peak at 0.8 GeV and the right part at 1.97 GeV.
-Nevertheless, these parts do not contradict the assumption that they are tails of the relevant peak with a mean value about 2.36 GeV/ c^2 .
-It is clearly seen in fig. 6c, where the distributions are shown together at all four energies.
-The data indicate presence of the same resonance-like system exhibited at the energies used.
+Nevertheless, these parts do not contradict the assumption that they are tails of the relevant peak with a mean value about 2.36 GeV/ $c^2$ .
+It is clearly seen in fig. 8(e), where the distributions are shown together at all four energies.
+The data indicate the presence of the same resonance-like system exhibited at the energies used.